woven-teams/angular-form-builder/README.md

 port in `FormBuilder.Web/wwwroot/js/app.js` from `50730` to `50731`.
 On Windows,
 Visual Studio proxies requests on port `50730` via IIS Express to `50731`.

+## Run configuration

+### Windows

+1. Right click on the top-level Solution (not a folder/Project) and select "Properties"
+2. Under Common Properties > Startup Project, select "Multiple Startup Projects"
+3. For `FormBuilder.API` and `FormBuilder.Web`, change the Action to "Start"

+### MacOS

+1. Right click on the top-level Solution (not a folder/Project) and select "Options"
+2. Under Run > Configurations, create a new configuration
+3. Double click the new configuration.
+Check `FormBuilder.API` and `FormBuilder.Web`

+### Linux

+Run configurations have not been tested on Linux, but they should be similar to MacOS.
+Let us know if you are completing this exercise on a Linux machine and we will help you get set up.

 ## Built With

 * [.NET Core 2.0](https://www.microsoft.com/net/)